Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To ensure that the printable visit card contains a valid QR code and essential visit details for gate use.

+**Preconditions:**
+- A visit exists in the system with a valid visit ID
+- Visit has an associated QR code
+- Track Schedule page is accessible
+- Print functionality is available in the browser

 **Actions:**
 - Step 1: Navigate to Track Schedule page and enter a valid visit ID
 - Step 2: Click "Print Visit Card" button